BrickBot/nqc/docs/examples/Bulldozer/README.md

 =========
 From CMPS2D21 - Operating Systems Kernels and Architecture, Coursework 1

-The associated code may be found under the [repository site](https://github.com/BrickBot/nqc/tree/master/docs/examples/Bulldozer).
+The associated code may be found under the [repository site](https://github.com/BrickBot/nqc/tree/master/docs/examples/Bulldozer) and was published on the [original project website](https://github.com/mudge/lego_bulldozer) under the Mozilla Public License 2.0.

 Structure of the Program